TERREMEMBER/znbase/docs/content/latest/explore/query-1-performance/pg-hint-plan.md

 showAsideToc: true
 ---

-Yugabyte leverages PostgreSQL’s pg_hint_plan Extension to control query execution plans with hinting phrases using comments.
+ZNbase leverages PostgreSQL’s pg_hint_plan Extension to control query execution plans with hinting phrases using comments.

-Yugabyte uses PostgreSQL’s cost-based optimizer, which estimates the costs of each possible execution plan for an SQL statement.
+ZNbase uses PostgreSQL’s cost-based optimizer, which estimates the costs of each possible execution plan for an SQL statement.
 The execution plan with the lowest cost finally is executed.
 The planner does its best to select the best execution plan, but not perfect.
 Additionally, the version of YB's planner is sub-optimal.
 For instance, the cost-based optimizer is naive and assumes row counts for all tables to be 1000.
 Row counts however play a crucial role in calculating the cost estimates.
 To overcome these limitations, we enable pg_hint_plan.

 pg_hint_plan makes it possible to tweak execution plans using "hints", which are simple descriptions in the form of SQL comments.